Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: Introduction

-In current cellular systems, the frequency division duplexing (FDD) mode, where the uplink and downlink are operated at different carrier frequencies, is widely used.
+In current cellular systems, the Frequency Division Duplexing (FDD) mode, where the uplink and downlink are operated at different carrier frequencies, is widely used.
 To obtain downlink CSI at the base station in the FDD systems where instantaneous channel reciprocity does not hold in general, the UE has to first estimate the downlink CSI via transmitted pilots and then send the estimated CSI back to the BS through feedback uplinks.
 The dimension of the feedback channel matrices is huge due to the large-scale transmit antennas, thus causing a prohibitively large feedback overhead.
-Even if feedback overhead can be reduced by traditional methods, such as vector quantization or codebook-based approaches \cite{4641946}, it still increases proportionally with the number of transmit antennas.
+Although feedback overhead can be reduced by traditional methods, such as vector quantization or codebook-based approaches \cite{9426450,4641946}, it still increases proportionally with the number of transmit antennas.
 An alternative scheme should be found to reduce the feedback overhead in massive MIMO systems.

-With the increase in transmit antennas at the BS, the channels will present the sparse property in certain domains due to the limited local clusters around the BS \cite{zhou2007experimental}.
-Therefore, compressed sensing (CS) based CSI feedback has been regarded as an advanced and promising method for compression and reconstruction of the CSI in massive MIMO systems \cite{8284057}.
+With the increase in transmit antennas at the BS, the channels will present the sparse property in certain domains due to limited local clusters around the BS \cite{qin2018sparse}.
+Therefore, Compressed Sensing (CS) based CSI feedback has been regarded as an advanced and promising method for compression and reconstruction of the CSI in massive MIMO systems \cite{8284057}.
 The large-scale channel matrices are randomly projected onto a lower-dimensional subspace by CS to get the compressed CSI, while the reconstruction is realized based on the compressed CSI.
-To achieve the optimal reconstruction performance, many CS-based algorithms \cite{6214417,6816089,sim2016compressed} have been proposed.
-However, the CS techniques rely heavily on the prior sparsity assumption of channels, adopt random projection matrix without making use of the channel statistics, and require a large amount of computational time and resources, therefore it cannot satisfy the requirement of real-time processing in practical deployment.
-Hence, a feedback mechanism that can quickly and accurately recover CSI from low-dimensional measurements is urgently needed in massive MIMO systems, thereby providing a strong impetus to the introduction of advanced technologies, such as DL, into communication systems.
+Many CS-based algorithms \cite{6214417,6816089,sim2016compressed,8802261} have been proposed to achieve the optimal reconstruction performance.
+However, CS techniques rely heavily on the prior sparsity assumption of channels, adopt random projection matrix without making use of the channel statistics, and require a large amount of computational time and resources, therefore it cannot satisfy the requirement of real-time processing in practical deployment.
+Hence, a feedback mechanism that can quickly and accurately recover CSI from low-dimensional measurements is urgently needed in massive MIMO systems.
+The challenges of CSI feedback provide a strong impetus to the introduction of advanced technologies, such as deep learning (DL), into communication systems.